ccatobs/Sensitivity-Calculator/README.md

 # CCAT-Prime Sensitivity Calculator

+## Warning:

+This is the development branch.
+For the lastest guarenteed working version, go to the "basic" branch.

 ## Usage:

 Clone repo to local machine.
 Input parameters into input.yaml.
 Run Excel Spreadsheet.py.
 Output is given in output.yaml.
 Requires: Python 3.9.12, numpy 1.21.5, texttable 1.6.4, matplotlib 3.5.2.